serafinski/LangGraph-Compare/docs/getting_started.rst

 =======================
 We retrieved the data from the database.
 Now it's time to create a :code:`.csv` file that can be loaded as an event log.

-For this I've created :func:`langgraph_log_parser.jsons_to_csv.export_jsons_to_csv`.
+For this, I've created :func:`langgraph_log_parser.jsons_to_csv.export_jsons_to_csv`.
-This function takes every singe :code:`.json` file from selected directory and parses it - extracting all the necessary data to create event log.
+This function takes every singe :code:`.json` file from a selected directory and parses it - extracting all the necessary data to create an event log.
-This requires :class:`langgraph_log_parser.jsons_to_csv.GraphConfig` a custom class that defines how graph was configured so parser can parse accordingly.
+This requires :class:`langgraph_log_parser.jsons_to_csv.GraphConfig` a custom class that defines how a graph was configured, so parser can parse accordingly.

-In this example we will focus on a basic usage of :code:`GraphConfig`.
+In this example, we will focus on a basic usage of :code:`GraphConfig`.
 I will dive deeper into :code:`GraphConfig` in :ref:`advanced_examples`.

 **Example:**

-In case of `Building a Basic Chatbot <https://langchain-ai.github.io/langgraph/tutorials/introduction/#part-1-build-a-basic-chatbot>`_ we have only one node called :code:`chatbot_node`.
+In case of `Building a Basic Chatbot <https://langchain-ai.github.io/langgraph/tutorials/introduction/#part-1-build-a-basic-chatbot>`_, we have only one node called :code:`chatbot_node`.

-Because of that we will only have one node in :code:`nodes` list.
-Once graph config is defined we can execute needed method to export all JSON's to one :code:`.csv` file.
+Because of that, we will only have one node in :code:`nodes` list.
+Once graph config is defined, we can execute the needed method to export all JSON's to one :code:`.csv` file.

-In this case You can also use the benefits of :code:`initialize_experiment`.
+In this case, You can also use the benefits of :code:`initialize_experiment`.

 .. code-block:: python